 Weiting Liu

-Born and raised in Chengdu, China, Weiting Liu is a film journalist currently based in Brooklyn.
-Her work focuses on Chinese arthouse cinema and media representations of race, gender, and intersectionality.
+Born and raised in Chengdu, China, Weiting Liu is a Brooklyn-based film journalist and co-editor of the Brooklyn Rail’s Film section.
+Her work focuses on arthouse cinema and media representations of race, gender, and intersectionality.

 Weiting Liu interviews German director Christian Petzold on the topic of his latest feature, Miroirs No. 3.